AYZNN/WaveSkills/README.md

 ![miniature_ayznn](https://user-images.githubusercontent.com/67419505/148667736-3b8b80f1-a9ef-4bf8-a9e3-263ebfe68a5f.png)

 **Description**
-> WaveVehiclesPreview is an amazing FiveM STANDALONE resource, allowing you to exhibit your most beautiful vehicles at the dealership and offer a catalog worthy of the name!
+> WaveSkills is an amazing STANDALONE resource, allowing you to develop skills and unlock abilities, thus making your character more interesting .
 > Every features is configurable and can be adapted to all your tastes!

 **Showcase**
 > Watch the [Showcase](https://www.youtube.com/watch?v=cDjsxFXmKg0) !